Real Estate Crowdfunding Returns

 Investing in a real estate crowdfunding debt offering generates returns in a different way than equity deals.
 Instead of owning equity in a project, investors are basically lending money to an investor or developer on a deal.

-What is The Typical Investment Term on Real Estate Crowdfunding Investments?
+What is the Typical Investment Term for Real Estate Crowdfunding Investments?

 It’s important to understand that real estate is an illiquid investment.
 Investors can’t simply sell their shares when they need cash like they can with stocks.
 Money that’s invested in a real estate crowdfunding investment will be tied up until the sponsor either sells or refinances the property.

-The cash returns may even start small during the first couple of years of the holding period while the property is being renovated and increase as more units are leased and rents increase.
+The cash returns may even start small during the first couple of years of the holding period, while the property is being renovated, and rise as more units are leased and rents increase.

 Managing Risk vs Return

 While offerings with the highest target returns may be the most appealing, they may not always be the best investments.
-A project’s return is typically directly tied to the project’s risk.
-Higher-risk investments usually offer higher returns, but come with a greater chance of a complete loss if the project doesn’t work out as planned.
+A project’s return is typically directly tied to its risk.
+Higher-risk investments usually offer higher returns, but they also come with a greater chance of a complete loss if the project doesn’t work out as planned.

-Lower risk investments typically come with lower returns, but the chances of realizing those returns is greater.
+Lower-risk investments typically come with lower returns, but the chances of realizing those returns are greater.

-A good example is comparing a value-add opportunity where a real estate company is raising capital to purchase an apartment building that has 80% and is in need of major renovations with an apartment building less than 5 years old that’s receiving market rent and has 98% occupancy.
+A good example is comparing a value-add opportunity where a real estate company is raising capital to purchase an apartment building that has 80% occupancy and is in need of major renovations, with an apartment building less than 5 years old that’s receiving market rent and has 98% occupancy.

 The newer apartment building doesn’t have much room to raise rents or increase the property value because it’s already maximizing its income potential, so the potential returns won’t be as high.
 However, there’s not nearly as much that can go wrong so the risk to investors is less.